huaminghuangtw/Second-Brain/Sleep.md

 - You can't force sleep.
 The more you force sleep, the more it resists.
-	- Insomniac delusion: If you can’t fall asleep, just try harder.
+	- Insomniac delusion: If you can't fall asleep, just try harder.
 This will do the opposite.
 - If you find yourself lying awake for more than 20 minutes, get out of bed – read or meditate until sleepy again.
 - Sleeping naked/nude
 - 5g of Glycine before sleep